-The TOE provides an identification and authentication function for the administrative user to perform administrative functions such as configuring the user authentication device filtering whitelist and blacklist.
+The TOE provides an identification and authentication function for the administrative user to perform administrative functions such as configuring the keyboard/mouse device filtering blacklist.
 The authorized administrator must logon by providing a valid password.

 2.4.4 Security Management